alexgaarciia/AIMathAnalysis/README.md

 ![](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/Proofs/proof_level1.png)  |  ![](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/Proofs/proof_level1.2.png)

-- Level 2: What we can do in this case is generating variables in Wolfram Mathematica and RStudio, and check the results.
+- Level 2: What we can do in this case is generating variables with the plugin and RStudio, and check the results.
 As may be observed below, even though in both cases the means and variances are not the expected ones, we must note that this is due to the nature of random sampling from a distribution.
 This randomness can lead to samples that don't perfectly reflect the underlying distribution, especially with smaller sample sizes.

 Wolfram Mathematica        |  R :-------------------------:|:-------------------------: